GeorgeIniatis/Course-Grade-Calculation/README.md

  Data Entry Flow:

+1. Add Staff Members.
+This also creates accounts that enable access to the site.
-1. Create Degree.
+2. Create Degrees.
 2. Create Courses.
 3. Create Assessments (Exam/Labs) for those courses.
-4. Create Assessment Components (questions) for those Assessments.
+4. Create Assessment Components (Questions) for those Assessments.
-5. Upload a grade Map for that exam.
+5. Upload a Grade Map for that Assessment.
 6. Add Students to the course.
-7. Once you have added students, you can either bulk upload marks for questions on the Exam section on the course page, or individually add/edit/delete from the student page.
+7. Once you have added students you can then add the Grades for Assessment Components

+*Most of these tasks can be done manually or via CSV upload.
+There is a template for you to copy paste on the upload page.

+*All tasks can be Edited and Deleted if required by the user at any point.

+*Staff can access their accounts by using their first and last name, without any spaces, as their username and their staff id as password.
+The passwords can be changed through the admin page

 ### Running project locally